Famous Hollywood Entrepreneurs

 Mack Sennett; Creator of The Keystone Cops and Bathing Beauties

 Mack Sennett was born in Quebec Canada on January 17, 1880 and christened Michael Sinnott.
 His parents were Irish Catholic immigrants who left their home country due to strangulating high taxes and wished to find a place in which they could start a business and keep a fair amount of their own money.
-They cherished the American dream but tried their luck in Canada; which provided more freedom for the Sinnott family but its nearness to the United States was its best attribute.
-When young Michael Sinnott was only 17 the family moved to Connecticut, where their hard work paid off and they began to prosper.
-Michael decided to pursue his dream and become an opera singer, but his family, still reeling from the stifling socialism that they had wanted to escape, wished for their son to find a more respectable and stable way to earn a living.
+They cherished the American dream but tried their luck in Canada, which provided more freedom than Ireland for the Sinnott family but its nearness to the United States was its best attribute.
+When young Michael Sinnott was only 17 the family moved to Connecticut, where the families hard work paid off and they began to prosper.
+Michael decided to pursue his dream and become an opera singer, but his family, still reeling from the stifling socialism that they had wanted so desperately to escape, wished for their son to find a more respectable and stable way to earn a living.

-Sinnot had a natural flare for show business, changing his name to Mack Sennett because it looked better and flowed.
+Sinnott had a natural flare for show business, changing his name to Mack Sennett because it looked better and "flowed".
 He then launched himself full throttle into his chosen profession, as an actor, clown, dancer and singer.
 Sennett's game plan was to be seen often and to get as much experience as possible.
 Movies were taking over, and the stage actors were losing favor to film actors.
 Sennett had gained the respect and trust of Adam Kessel and Charles O. Bauman, co-owner's of New York Motion Picture Company, and when Sennett talked up the idea of starting his own company in Edendale California, just a few miles away from Hollywood, the two men backed Sennett and his ambition of launching his own studio.
 Mack Sennett understood that his one possible way of winning in life would be to take a system that is already in place and imitate it.
+The foundation of a businessman.

 Sennett built "The Keystone Studios" just outside of Hollywood.
 He focused on comedy and continued to study what people liked to see and what they found funny.
 Sennett created the Keystone cops because he discovered that people liked to see authority figures look foolish.
 He also found that beautiful women wearing fashionable bathing suits could easily draw an audience, he created the Keystone Bathing Beauties.
-Mack Sennett was soon known world wide for his Keystone cops and bathing beauties film shorts.
+Mack Sennett was soon known worldwide for his Keystone cops and bathing beauties film shorts.

 Sennett worked relentlessly turning out numerous comedies and launching the careers of many stars such as Marie Dressler, Mabel Normand, and Anita Page.
 By 1915 he was a respected director and businessman, so much so that he joined forces with Thomas Ince and D.W.
 Griffith to form the Triangle Company.
 In 1917 Sennett sold the Keystone trademark and embarked on a new venture; The Mack Sennett Comedy Corporation.

 During the 1920s his films had gained polish and were in high demand.
-Sennett was a hard worker and relentlessly pushed on for bigger and better things unfortunately when the great depression hit and FDR began pusshing the New Deal, independent entrepreneurs who often swung on a shoestring had no fighting chance against the big money and power of larger business teams.
+Sennett was a hard worker and relentlessly pushed on for bigger and better things unfortunately when the great depression hit and FDR began pushing the New Deal, independent entrepreneurs who often swung on a shoestring had no fighting chance against the big money and power of larger business teams.
 Sennett's projects drifted into obscurity, but he kept afloat by writing and living off of his celebrity status.
 In later years just before his death in 1960 at the age of 80, a party was thrown in his honor.
 The modern Hollywood men who were in charge of the entertainment brought on a slew of girls clad in skimpy bikinis in honor of Mack Sennett's bathing beauties.

 Ever the gentleman, Sennett gave an animated yawn before explaining, "the bathing beauties I introduced were in no way meant to degrade women.
 The suits they wore were stylish.
 These suits they wear today leave nothing to the imagination, that is why I yawned. "